How Can We Help?

 Wired (USB) GPS Antenna.

-There are a few USB GPS devices out there that have come and gone over the years, we have tested quite a few and have verified and recommend these (and USB Adapters for newer USB-C Macs:
+We support those USB devices that use the native (built in) macOS provided USB Serial support.
+We have tested quite a few and have verified and recommend these (and USB Adapters for newer USB-C Macs:

 ManufacturerModel